The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe.

 What are the VA Minimum Property Requirements?

-Why do I need to know what the MPRs are?
+Why do I need to know what the VA MPRs are?

-You can avoid dragging out the home buying process by eliminating properties that you know won’t pass this short appraisal for determining the safety and sanitation of a property.
+You can avoid dragging out the home buying process by eliminating properties that you know won’t pass this short appraisal.

 What are the VA minimum property requirements?